 Cycles, though, are only one part of prophesying.
 Accordingly, some Oahspe readers desire further understanding, and these we may call students of prophecy or more specifically, Faithist prophecy.
 For the student of prophecy, Oahspe provides much to get one started.
 Oahspe's prophecy information does not, however, constitute a do-it-yourself manual of prophecy.
 It is neither complete nor a course outline.
 Instead, the authors of Oahspe have set forth what may be considered brief but partial glimpses of rudimentary prophecy.
 For given the size and purpose of Oahspe, it could only introduce the subject, and even then, often contextually scattered here and there throughout the text.
 Accordingly, such a small amount of information, rich and often pithy though it is, must by necessity be sketchy, and still, at best, serve as an index of possibilities in the field of Prophecy.

-Because the authors of Oahspe did not intend to lay out a quick "Prophecy for Dummies Guide", so, as we learn from Oahspe that to advance beyond the seeming simplicity of prophesying with a couple of basic cycles, much preparation is required on the part of a prospective student of Prophecy.
+Because the authors of Oahspe did not intend to lay out a quick "Prophecy for Dummies Guide", so, as we learn from Oahspe that to advance beyond the simplicity of prophesying, much preparation is required on the part of a prospective student of Prophecy.
 S/he must be prepared with faith and discipline coupled with the incentive to seek and discover not only what has been provided or veiled in Oahspe, but also in his own internal world as well as that which is external to him/her.

-We find in Oahspe that Prophecy is the fifth degree of the Faithists, and preparatory to that requires attainment in the first four degrees:
+We find in Oahspe that the degree of Prophecy requires attainment in the first four degrees of the Faithists:

 Oahspe, Book of Saphah, 35/CC.1, 2.